Start With the Easy Stuff

 1. Is this worn out?

-- Collared shirts with missing buttons or torn pockets
+- Collared shirts with missing buttons or ripped pockets

-- A pair of pajama pants that my wife had made but were falling apart
+- Pajama pants my wife had lovingly made but were falling apart

-- Jeans with holes in the left knee (my jeans always get holes in the same place)
+- Jeans with holes in the exact same spot on the left knee (why always the left knee?)

 2. Is this not my style?

-- A red sweater purchased for family pictures
+- A red sweater purchased for family photos (you know the ones)

-- A nice gray jacket from work that I’d never wear
+- A nice gray jacket from work that looked great but wasn’t me

 3. Will this never fit me?